quan22022003/quan22022003.github.io/_pages/about.md

   * **[Predictive Modeling for Sleep Efficiency Using Machine Learning](https://github.com/quan22022003/Predictive-Modeling-for-Sleep-Efficiency-Using-Machine-Learning)**
     * Aimed to predict the value of sleep efficiency as a ratio of the time a person spends asleep to the total amount of time that person spends in bed.
-    * Explored two different models in this project: Polynomial Regression and Multi-layer Perceptron are chosen due to their efficiency in capturing highly nonlinear relations
+    * Explored two different models in this project: Polynomial Regression and Multi-layer Perceptron were chosen due to their efficiency in capturing highly nonlinear relations
     * Achieved a Mean-square error of 0.027 with the Polynomial model.